 A dependency describes the relationship among activities and specifies the particular order in which they need to be performed.
 Dependencies arise in every decision making, planning and developing process and are ideally predetermined.
 Tasks can be successors and predecessors to other tasks whereby the instant of each execution may be aligned accordingly.

-Dependencies have a direct impact on the progress of product development, and arise frequently in cross-functional product teams.
-That’s why it’s so important that dependencies are clearly mapped out and planned for, to avoid any disruptions to overall product development.
+Dependencies have a direct impact on the progress of product development and arise frequently in cross-functional product teams.
+That’s why it’s so important that dependencies are mapped out and planned for, to avoid any disruptions to overall product development.

 Common challenges appear when dependencies are connected to external contributors.
-These so-called risky dependencies may occur e.g. when software from a third-party represents a key component to your product or a task dependency has a constraint and its completion process cannot be forecasted.
-Another difficulty may be to identify dependencies in the first place.
+These so-called risky dependencies may occur e.g. when software from a third party represents a key component to your product or a task dependency has a constraint and its completion process cannot be forecasted.
+Another difficulty may be identifying dependencies in the first place.
 It is important to stay on top of them when a project gains traction and becomes more complex.

 Visualizing dependencies asserts the task management and timeline of any project schedule.
 Especially when managing a cross-functional team it is crucial to substantiate the level of awareness by including dependencies and status reports into e.g. the product’s roadmap.
-However, there are multiple approaches in doing so.
-Whether depicting dependencies in a Gantt Chart, diagram, table or with other means, it will enable the team to reevaluate commitment and to object to impractical measures if necessary.
+However, there are multiple approaches to doing so.
+Whether depicting dependencies in a Gantt Chart, diagram, table, or with other means, it will enable the team to reevaluate commitment and object to impractical measures if necessary.

 Dependencies aren’t inherently problematic, but they do require a focused approach to product planning to reduce the risk of any issues.